National Health Investors, Inc. research snapshot

 investment Certainty

 Medium.
-Public data is rich, but the investment outcome depends on operator health, portfolio occupancy, SHOP margins, interest rates, and whether NHI can deploy capital accretively at scale.
+Public data is rich, but the investment outcome depends on SHOP same-store NOI, the Bickford tenant outlook, interest rates, capital deployment, and whether NHI can replace the lease income lost in the NHC sale with accretive private-pay investments.

 Quick verdict table